stellardreams/stellardreams.github.io/_posts/2020-11-02-Sedna's-eccentric-orbit.md

 | `Sedna` |**0.84259**|

 * In fact, if you go to the following page on Wikipedia [Extreme Trans-Neptunian Objects](https://en.wikipedia.org/wiki/Extreme_trans-Neptunian_object#Outer_Solar_System_Origins_Survey) and scroll down just a bit to the table.
 Then, you will see that all of the objects have a very high rate of orbital eccentricity.
 * Pictorial representation below.
-Note, planets up until Neptune are in the inner circles.
+Note, 'Objects' (because planets and other masses are clumped together here) up until Neptune are in the inner circles.

 <img src="/assets/images/tno-orbits.png">